beshu-tech/readonlyrest-docs/elasticsearch.md

 **Requests related to templates**

 Templates are also connected with indices, but rather indirectly.
-Index template has index patterns and could also have aliases.
+An index template has index patterns and could also have aliases.
 During an index template creation or modification, ROR checks if index patterns and aliases, defined in a request body, are allowed.
 When a user tries to remove or get template by name, ROR checks if the template can be considered as allowed for the user, and based on that information, it allows/forbids to remove or see it.